Minimum System Requirements

 How much space is required for downloads?

 We recommend downloading only the content you need most, not every video in the library.
-The ACP Decisions content library is growing constantly, with new videos and PDFs added every few weeks.
+The ACP Decisions content library is growing constantly.
 2 minutes of video requires about 20 MB of space to download.
 A 2-Page PDF requires 400 KB.
 As an example our CPR: An Overview in English video is approximately 40Mb.

 How much space is required for the entire library?

-At the time of the writing, the library is over 200 Videos and 30 PDFs.
-These files fully downloaded will take up approximately 10 Gb of space on your device.
+At the time of the writing, the library is hundreds of videos and PDFs.
+These files fully downloaded will take up a significant amount of space on your device.
+We recommend that you download only those video and PDF files that you/your team will most commonly share with the patients and families that you serve.

 ACP Tools App for iOS and Android